Committee’s Official Designation

-The Secretary of HHS (Secretary) is required by section 6031 of the 2151 Century Cures Act to establish a committee to be known as the ISMICC.
-Not later than one (1) year after the date of enactment of the 21st Century Cures Act, and five (5) years after such date of enactment, the ISMICC shall submit a report to Congress and any other relevant federal department or agency, a report described in the section below.
+The Secretary of HHS (Secretary) shall establish a committee to be known as the ISMICC.
+Not later than each of one (1) year and 5 years after the date of enactment of section 501C, of the Consolidated Appropriations Act, 2023, the ISMICC shall submit to Congress and any other relevant Federal department or agency, a report described in the section below.

 Description of Duties

-The reports to Congress and any other relevant federal department or agency will include: (1) a summary of advances in serious mental illness (SMI) and serious emotional disturbance (SED) research related to the prevention of, diagnosis of, intervention in, and treatment and recovery of SMIs, SEDs, and advances in access to services and support for adults with SMI or children with SED; (2) an evaluation of the effect federal programs related to serious mental illness have on public health, including public health outcomes such as (A) rates of suicide, suicide attempts, incidence and prevalence of SMls, SEDs, and substance use disorders, overdose, overdose deaths, emergency hospitalizations, emergency room boarding, preventable emergency room visits, interaction with the criminal justice system, homelessness, and unemployment; (B) increased rates of employment and enrollment in educational and vocational programs; (C) quality of mental and substance use disorders treatment services; or (D) any other criteria as may be determined by the Secretary; and (3) specific recommendations for actions that agencies can take to better coordinate the administration of mental health services for adults with SMI or children with SED.
+The reports to Congress and any other relevant Federal department or agency will include: (1) a summary of advances in serious mental illness (SMI) and serious emotional disturbance (SED) research related to the prevention of, diagnosis of, intervention in, and treatment and recovery of SMIs, SEDs, and advances in access to services and support for adults with a SMI or children with a SED; (2) an evaluation of the effect Federal programs related to serious mental illness have on public health, including outcomes such as (A) rates of suicide, suicide attempts, incidence and prevalence of SMIs, SEDs, and substance use disorders, overdose, overdose deaths, emergency hospitalizations, emergency department boarding, preventable emergency department visits, interaction with the criminal justice system, homelessness, and unemployment; (B) increased rates of employment and enrollment in educational and vocational programs; (C) quality of mental and substance use disorders treatment services; or (D) any other criteria as may be determined by the Secretary; and (3) specific recommendations for actions that agencies can take to better coordinate the administration of mental health services for adults with a SMI or children with a SED.

 Agency or Official to Whom the Committee Reports

-The ISMICC reports to the Secretary or his/her designee.
+The ISMICC reports to the Secretary or its designee.

 Management and support services shall be provided by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Estimated Annual Operating Costs and Staff Years

-The estimated annual cost for operating the ISMICC, including compensation and travel expenses for members but excluding staff support and expenses for federal staff, is $72,622.
-The estimate of annual staff support required is I full-time equivalents, at an estimated annual cost of $150,451.
+The estimated annual cost for operating the ISMICC, including compensation and travel expenses for members but excluding staff support and expenses for federal staff, is $68,687.
+The estimated total annual cost for operating the ISMICC including 2 full-time equivalents is $142,349.

 Designated Federal Officer